 - Define species and describe how species are identified as different

-A species is a group of individual organisms that interbreed and produce fertile, viable offspring.
+A basic and generally accepted definition of the term species is a group of individual organisms that interbreed and produce fertile, viable offspring.
 According to this definition, one species is distinguished from another when, in nature, it is not possible for matings between individuals from each species to produce fertile offspring.
+It is important to note that this definition fits eukaryotic organisms fairly well, but that species are often defined quite differently in prokaryotic lineages.
+For the purposes of this lesson, we will focus on this definition of species applied to eukaryotes.
+Later in the course, we will touch upon prokaryotic species.

 Species’ appearance can be misleading in suggesting an ability or inability to mate.
 For example, even though domestic dogs (Canis lupus familiaris) display phenotypic differences, such as size, build, and coat, most dogs can interbreed and produce viable puppies that can mature and sexually reproduce (Figure 1).